Sign up for E-mail updates on Soil Health

 Soil has both inherent and dynamic properties, or qualities.
 Inherent soil quality is a soil’s natural ability to function.
 For example, sandy soil drains faster than clayey soil.
 Deep soil has more room for roots than soils with bedrock near the surface.
 These characteristics do not change easily.

 Dynamic soil quality is how soil changes depending on how it is managed.
 Management choices affect the amount of soil organic matter, soil structure, soil depth, and water and nutrient holding capacity.
 One goal of soil health research is to learn how to manage soil in a way that improves soil function.
 Soils respond differently to management depending on the inherent properties of the soil and the surrounding landscape.

 Understanding soil health means assessing and managing soil so that it functions optimally now and is not degraded for future use.
 By monitoring changes in soil health, a land manager can determine if a set of practices is sustainable.
-See Soil Health Assessment and Soil Health Management for more information.
+See Soil Health Assessment and Soil Health Management principles for soil health for more information.